rachelbasse/haseebq/_posts/2012-06-15-the-philosophy-of-poker-chapter-3-psychology-and-the-art-of-randomness.md

 ---
-title: The Philosophy of Poker, Chapter 3: Psychology and the Art of Randomness
+title: "The Philosophy of Poker, Chapter 3: Psychology and the Art of Randomness"
 tags: [poker]
 image: book-cover_nigrpq.jpg
 ---